- JUST FOR POSITION DO NOT DELETE

 Yao Guangxiao (Monk Daoyan), the junior preceptor of the heir apparent, dies.

-The Eastern Depot (Dong chang) is created in Beiping.
+The Eastern Depot (Dong chang) is established in Beiping.

-The transfer of the capital to the northern capital Beiping (modern day Beijing) is announced.
+The transfer of the capital to the northern capital Beiping (present-day Beijing) is announced.

-The three main halls in the imperial palace, the Hall of Venerating Heaven (Fengtian dian), the Hall of Splendid Canopy (Huagai dian), and the Hall of Scrupulous Behavior (Jinshen dian), are destroyed by fire.
+The three main halls in the imperial palace, the Hall of Venerating Heaven (Fengtian dian), Hall of Splendid Canopy (Huagai dian), and Hall of Scrupulous Behavior (Jinshen dian), are destroyed by fire.

-The emperor, against all dissuasions, decides to lead his army to battle Arughtai, a Mongolian general, in the northern frontier.
-He orders the heir apparent to stay in the capital and supervise the country.
+The emperor, against all dissuasions, decides to lead his army to battle Arughtai, a Mongolian general, in the north.
+He orders the heir apparent to stay in the capital and handle court affairs.

-The army withdraws after a huge victory and arrives at Beiping in the ninth month.
+The army withdraws after victory and arrives at Beiping in the ninth month.

 The Palace of Heavenly Purity (Qianqing gong) is destroyed in a fire.

-Arughtai invades again.
-In defense, the emperor prepares to personally command the army.
+Arughtai invades; the emperor prepares to personally command the army in a defensive campaign.

-Zheng He is commissioned on another maritime expedition to the South and Southeastern Asian countries.
+Zheng He is commissioned for another maritime expedition to South and Southeast Asia.

 The emperor sets out from Beiping accompanied by Grand Secretaries Yang Rong and Jin Youzi.
-He commands troops under the regional military commissions of Shanxi, Shandong, Henan, Shaanxi, and Liaodong to congregate with another three Guards at Xuanfu (modern day Xuanhua of Hebei province) first and then to move toward the northern frontier.
-The heir apparent is ordered to stay to supervise the country in the capital, with Yang Shiqi as his aide.
+He commands troops under the regional military commissions of Shanxi, Shandong, Henan, Shaanxi, and Liaodong to congregate with another three Guards at Xuanfu (present-day Xuanhua, Hebei Province) first and then to move toward the north.
+The heir apparent is ordered to stay to handle court affairs in the capital with Yang Shiqi as his aide.

-On the seventeenth day, the army stations at Khailas-ausu (northwest of modern day Duolun County in Inner Mongolia) upon their return.
-Critically ill, the emperor summons the Duke of the State of Ying, Zhang Fu, to announce his deathbed edict “to pass the throne on to the imperial heir apparent”.
-On the following day, the emperor dies at the age of sixty-five.
+On the seventeenth day, the army stations at Khailas-ausu (Chinese name Yumuchuan) upon their return.
+Critically ill, the emperor summons the Duke of the State of Ying, Zhang Fu, to announce his deathbed edict to pass the throne on to the imperial heir apparent.
+On the following day, the emperor dies at the age of sixty-five (in sui).

 The heir apparent ascends the throne, designating the following year as the first year of the Hongxi reign.
 He promotes Yang Rong as the minister of the Court of Imperial Sacrifices.
 Jin Youzi is promoted as the vice minister of Ministry of Revenue while concurrently serving as grand secretary.
 Yang Shiqi is promoted as left vice minister of the Ministry of Rites while continuing as the grand secretary of the Hall of Splendid Canopy.
 Huang Huai is promoted as the commissioner of the Office of Transmission and grand secretary of the Hall of Martial Valor.

-The late emperor is buried in the Changling tomb.
+The late emperor is buried in the Chang Tomb.